telerik/reporting-docs/knowledge-base/implement-database-definition-storage-efcore.md

 title: Implementing an EFCore IDefinitionStorage
 description: "Learn how to create a custom IDefinitionStorage in Telerik Reporting that stores reports in a database using EntityFramework Core."
 type: how-to
-page_title: Using an MSSQL Server database as Reports Storage for Web Report Designer
+page_title: MSSQL Server database as Reports Storage for Web Report Designer
 slug: implement-database-definition-storage-efcore
-position:
 tags: Web Report Designer
 ticketid: 1600996
 res_type: kb